oat-sa/taohub-articles/articles/Frontend/component-abstraction.md

 It is worth to mention that the specifications object is not directly merged into the component object, but a delegation call is made instead.
-That means every functions exposed by the object are linked to the component through delegated calls, so the target function remains inside the specification object, and the lexical scope is set inside the component.
+That means all functions exposed by the object are linked to the component through delegated calls, so the target function remains inside the specification object, and the lexical scope is set inside the component.